-- 1. If a student completes two years at a particular secondary school and their circumstances change (e.g., address; program involvement; etc.), the student shall be approved by the principal for open enrollment to complete his/her years at that same school. - 2.
+- If a student completes two years at a particular secondary school and their circumstances change (e.g., address, program involvement, etc.), the student shall be approved by the principal for open enrollment to complete his/her years at that same school. - 2.
 If the parents/guardians are building a home in another attendance area but the home will not be finished before school starts, or if they have a contract on a house that will not be closed on before school starts, the student shall be approved by the principal for open enrollment in the school in the new attendance area. - 3.
-Siblings of students who have been granted open enrollment status shall be approved by the principal for open enrollment, as long as the sibling will have concurrent enrollment in at least the first year as the originally approved student. - 4.
+Siblings of students who have been granted open enrollment status may be approved by the principal for open enrollment, as long as the sibling will have concurrent enrollment in at least the first year as the originally approved student.
+Priority preference is granted for a younger sibling of a child of an inbound active duty service member. - 4.
 Students living outside the attendance area of the school they are currently attending, but enrolled as a result of a district oversight or mistake, shall be approved by the principal for open enrollment.
-This does not apply to students who falsify the enrollment application to gain access into a closed school. - 5.
-Children of district employees may attend the same school at which their parent(s) or legal guardians work.
+This does not apply to students who falsify the enrollment application to gain access into a closed school.